 Vision, Values & Strategic Goals

-Creating a caring community, engaging youth, strengthening families, supporting the elderly and those in need.
+To foster a stronger community by engaging youth, strengthening families and supporting the elderly and those in need.

-For more than 39 years, the GWC has been involved in programs aimed at assisting ethnic groups of the traditional European, Middle-Eastern, Asian and African Orthodox homelands as well as anyone who seeks its assistance in the general population.
+For over 40 years, the GWC has been involved in programs aimed at assisting the Greek community as well as ethnic groups of traditional European, Middle-Eastern, Asian and African Orthodox homelands.
+We have grown immensely over this period and offer assistance to anyone who seeks it in the general population also.
 Our role is to assist anyone who asks for our help.